christophihl/startupengineer/content/_courses/dat_sci/index.md

 <b>Course structure</b>
 <br>
-Over the course of seven days, each with two sessions, students will create a coding portfolio demonstrating a variety of data-analysis and communication skills.
-Each session will involve a small amount of lecturing on R concepts, and a large amount of time for students to complete coding and analysis problems assigned on a daily basis.
+Over the course of all class sessions, students will create a coding portfolio demonstrating a variety of data-analysis and communication skills.
+Each session will involve a small amount of lecturing on R concepts, and a large amount of time for students to complete assigned coding and analysis problems.

 </details>